-Responsibility for claiming compensation under the Workers' Compensation Act is on the injured employee, and such claims should be filed with the Human Resources Officer within twenty-four (24) hours of the time of the injury.
+Responsibility for claiming compensation under the Workers' Compensation Act is on the injured employee, and such claims should be filed with the Human Resources Officer within twenty-four (24) hours of the injury.
 The Human Resources Officer will file the claim with the Industrial Commission.